webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 <circle id="iris" cx="100" cy="100" r="25" fill="lightblue" style="fill:brown"/>
 </syntaxhighlight>

-As in HTML, you can consolidate CSS in style sheets and separate it from markup.
+As in HTML, you can consolidate CSS within style sheets to separate it from markup.
 Placing this CSS in the ''eyeballs.css'' file referenced from the HTML applies it to the slightly pared-down SVG markup that
 follows: